 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Update: Delta has subsequently eliminated change fees on all flights (except Basic Economy) originating in North America and extended its no-fee booking window.
+Also, Delta subsequently eliminated change fees on all flights (except Basic Economy) originating in North America.

 These extensions are in addition to the collection of extensions Delta announced in April.
 Let's dive into the details.

 Extended Delta Co-Branded Credit Card Benefits

 With the coronavirus pandemic ongoing, Delta decided co-branded credit cardmembers deserve more time to enjoy their card's benefits.
 Over the next few weeks, Delta will roll out the following extensions:

 - Delta SkyMiles® Gold American Express Card — Any earned $100 Delta flight credits will have expiration dates extended through January 31, 2023 (originally December 31, 2021).